-Since an electrical transformer has no rotating parts, it has no mechanical losses.
+Since distribution transformers has no rotating parts, it has no mechanical losses.
 This contributes to its high operating efficiency of over 90%.
-However, like any electrical device, a transformer does have losses.
+However, like any electrical device, a transformer does have load losses due to several factors.
 These losses appear in the form of heat and produce an increase in temperature and a drop in efficiency.
 Losses can be classified into two categories: copper losses and core losses.

 Copper Loss: This loss is caused by the resistance of the copper wire in the primary and secondary windings.
 A transformer winding can consist of hundreds of turns of fine copper wire, resulting in a relatively-high resistance value.
 As current flows through this resistance, some power is dissipated in the form of heat.
 Copper losses are minimized by employing large diameter conductors to reduce the resistance per unit length of the wires.
 Copper losses are generally about twice as great as core losses in most transformers.

 Eddy Current Losses: Eddy currents are caused by the alternating current inducing a current in the core of the transformer.
 The eddy current losses are kept to a minimum though the use of laminated cores.
 Eddy currents increase with frequency; they are directly proportional to the square of the AC frequency.